Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Iterative Proportional Markovian Fitting

-Hence, the Bidirectional IMF procedure, in fact, alternates between the two projections of IMF ($\text{proj}_{\mathcal{MR}}$) during which the process "became more optimal" (step towards optimality property) and two IPF projections (proj$_0$ and proj$_1$) during which the marginal fitting improves (step towards marginal matching property).
-Because of it, we have called this (bidirectional IMF) procedure, which starts from any starting process $q^0(x_0, x_{\text{in}}, x_1)$ as \textbf{Iterative Proportional Markovian Fitting (IPMF)}.
-We say that \textit{one IPMF step} consists of these two projections of IMF ($\text{proj}_{\mathcal{MR}}$) and two projections of IPF.
-We hypothesize that this combined procedure should converge from any starting process $q^0(x_0, x_{\text{in}}, x_1)$, unlike IPF and IMF procedures, which require a specific form of the starting process.
-We provide the \underline{analogical analysis for the continuous version} in Appendix~\ref{app:continuous-imf}.
-Next, we provide a theoretical analysis of the convergence of the IPMF procedure for 1D Gaussians.
+The heuristic bidirectional IMF alternates between two IMF projections ($\text{proj}_{\mathcal{M}} (\text{proj}_{\mathcal{R}}(\cdot))$) during which the process ``became more optimal'' (step towards optimality property) and two IPF projections (proj$_0$ and proj$_1$) during which the marginal fitting improves (step towards marginal matching property).
+We refer to this procedure as \textbf{Iterative Proportional Markovian Fitting (IPMF)}. \textit{An IPMF step} consists of two IMF projections and two IPF projections.
+We hypothesize that IPMF converges from any initial process $q^0(x_0, x_{\text{in}}, x_1)$, unlike IPF and IMF, which require a specific form of the starting process.
+We emphasize that IPMF reduces to IMF when the initial coupling has the correct marginals $p_0$ and $p_1$ and has Brownian Bridge between the marginals.
+Similarly, if the initial coupling is Markovian, is in the reciprocal class, and has the correct initial marginal $p_0$ or $p_1$, then IPMF reduces to IPF.
+Fig.~\ref{fig:teaser} visualizes these cases, clarifying the role of the initial coupling and the iterative steps.
+A similar analysis for \underline{continuous-time IPMF} is provided in Appx.~\ref{app:continuous-imf} and the summarization of the conceptual differences between prior bidirectional SB heuristics and the proposed IPMF framework is presented in Table~\ref{tab:ipmf_positioning}.